-We are an international, interfaith fellowship primarily of men from homosexual or bisexual backgrounds who — for our own, deeply personal reasons — typically do not accept or identify with the label “gay” and prefer instead to work to minimize or eliminate our sexualization of other men.
+We are an international, interfaith, peer-support fellowship primarily of men from homosexual or bisexual backgrounds who — for our own, deeply personal reasons — typically do not accept or identify with the label “gay” and prefer instead to address our underlying issues and embrace our authentic masculinity.

 That doesn’t mean we are in denial or are suppressing our supposedly “true selves.”
 Quite the opposite.